-Revenue from fines and penalties (e.g., traffic and parking infringements, overdue library items, animal management and noise control prosecutions) is recognised when infringement notices are issued or when the fines/penalties are otherwise imposed.
+Revenue from fines and penalties (e.g., traffic and parking infringements, animal management and noise control prosecutions) is recognised when infringement notices are issued or when the fines/penalties are otherwise imposed.
 Revenue is recognised at the amount of cash received or receivable for the infringement.